DavidVotrubec/learn-docker/README.md

 winpty is optional, applies only for Windows environments.
 This is one-off command, after that the container is shutdown.
 If you provide -it, then docker will make sure that the interactive shell is provided.
 Otherwise "nothing would happen".
+- docker ps -a - list all containers and their statuses -docker-compose -f <file> ps - list status of containers specified in the <file>